-explain their formation.
-However, perhaps these planets did not actually form so close to their star, but instead "migrated" inward from an initial location much farther out (see Science at Work: "Migrating Planets").
+need to understand what is different in these systems, or find a new mechanism to explain their formation.
+However, perhaps these planets did not actually form so close to their star, but instead "migrated" inward from an initial location much farther out (see Extending Our Reach: "Migrating Planets").